 - She has represented numerous clients before local, state and federal boards and agencies in connection with project permitting and approvals, as well as in litigating such cases in state and federal courts

-- She serves as counsel for the Town of Windsor, local counsel for the Town of Mount Washington, and Town counsel for Richmond, Massachusetts
+- She serves as local counsel for the Town of Mount Washington, and Town counsel for Richmond, Massachusetts

 - Law Clerk, D.C.
 Superior Court